Friday, September 28, 2012

 Sunday morning mayhem in Centro Morelia

-Sunday morning we stepped outside of our hotel to be confronted by an odd sight; dozens of people riding bicycles, children on plastic pedal cars, teenagers on roller blades with dogs running along beside.
+Sunday morning, we stepped outside of our hotel to be confronted by an odd sight; dozens of people riding bicycles, children on plastic pedal cars, teenagers on roller blades with dogs running along beside.
 Not a car in sight.
-We wandered snapping photographs and exploring side-streets.
+We wandered, snapping photographs and exploring side streets.

-By Monday we were anxious to make a decision on the truck – repair, or not.
+By Monday we were anxious to make a decision on the truck: repair, or not.
 We returned to the Ford Service Department.
 A part was required, but it could take two or more weeks.
 David said we could drive the vehicle as long as we checked the oil frequently.
 Lawrie asked them to balance the front tires, and said we would be back in the morning to get the truck.

 One of dozens of shoe shine stands in Centro

 In the meantime, on our last night in Morelia, Lawrie happened upon a nearby restaurant that had great reviews on the internet: Casa Grande.
 We decided to treat ourselves to a good dinner.
 It wasn’t just good, it was fabulous!
+Appetizers, rack of lamb, dessert, and wine, the total bill was around 80 dollars.
+It was our tastiest dinner out in four years, including our recent trip to France and Italy.

 Roof top view at Casa Grande Restaurante in Morelia

-Leaving Morelia on Tuesday morning we had an interesting drive through the scenic secondary roads back to Guadalajara, and back to our original hotel.
+Leaving Morelia on Tuesday morning, we had an interesting drive through the scenic secondary roads back to Guadalajara, and back to our original hotel.
 We flew home to Isla on Wednesday.

-We’ll continue our cross country adventure at a later date, including a one-night return to the lovely City of Morelia.
+We’ll continue our cross-country adventure at a later date, including a one-night return to the lovely City of Morelia.

-It was an unexpected delightful detour.
+It was an unexpected, delightful detour.

 Friday, September 7, 2012

-Guadalajara, a shopping mecca
+Guadalajara, Mexico: a shopping mecca!

 Over-the-top-shopping-experience!

-Guadalajara is the second largest city in Mexico.
+Guadalajara is the second-largest city in Mexico.
 It's huge!

-It’s a busy, thriving area with many types of industry nearby including glass blowing.
-Nearly every drinking-glass, bowl, chandelier, or vase that you have seen in other parts of Mexico was made here in Guadalajara.
+Nearly every drinking glass, bowl, chandelier, or vase that you have seen in other parts of Mexico was made here in Guadalajara.

-We spent three nights in Guadalajara.
 We were on a mission to take possession of an Explorer Sport Trac being imported from California into Mexico for us.
 Bringing a used vehicle into Mexico is a whole other story that Lawrie will write about in a subsequent blog.

-Since we were waiting to be sure the vehicle had actually arrived in the city we didn’t buy a lot of things – just in case we had to return to Isla Mujeres via airplane instead of driving home.
+Since we were waiting to be sure the vehicle had actually arrived in the city, we didn’t buy a lot of things just in case we had to return to Isla Mujeres via airplane instead of driving home.

-In the meantime we window-shopped.
-On our first day we took a taxi ride out to Tlaquepaque in the suburbs.
+In the meantime, we window-shopped.
+On our first day, we took a taxi ride out to Tlaquepaque in the suburbs.
 It’s a fabulous area.

-Think of Murano glass from Italy – on steroids; chandeliers that required a house with twenty-foot ceilings, glassware in every colour, size, pattern and description.
+Think of Murano glass from Italy on steroids; chandeliers that required a house with twenty-foot ceilings, glassware in every colour, size, pattern and description.
 Antiques from all over Mexico.
 Pottery.
 Furniture.
 Designer studios and rustic furnishing.
 I was in heaven looking at it all.
 And in Hell because I couldn’t buy anything!

 Drove twenty miles past our turn off!

-The second day we took another taxi ride to nearby Tonala, a suburban area specializing in more traditional Mexican handicrafts.
+The second day, we took another taxi ride to nearby Tonala, a suburban area specializing in more traditional Mexican handicrafts.
 This driver was a hundred times more entertaining than the one we had the day before.

 Our first clue should have been when he hollered across the street to a friend, asking how much he should charge for the fare to Tonala.